Chen-Yuanmeng/Score-LLMs-in-Mathematics/endpoint/handlers/README.md

-# Custom Handlers for LLMs
+# Custom Handlers for Endpoints

 Files in this folder are custom handlers for the respective models, enabling them to be able to be run on [Inference Endpoints](https://ui.endpoints.huggingface.co/) under `Custom` task mode.

-### Aspects these custom handlers do instead of default action
+### What these custom handlers do instead of default action

 - These handlers will record the time spent generating responses and calculate the speed (tokens/s)
 - These handlers provide specially-designed prompts